jbeck018/howlerops/frontend/TEMPLATES_IMPLEMENTATION.md

 ## Overview

-Complete frontend implementation for query templates and scheduled queries in SQL Studio.
+Complete frontend implementation for query templates and scheduled queries in Howlerops.
 This provides a full-featured template library, execution engine, and scheduling system with cron-based automation.

 ## Features Implemented